lowleveldesign/process-governor/README.md

   -?
 Show this message and exit
 ```

 You may set limits on a newly created process or on an already running one.
-To **attach to a process** use the **-p|--pid** switch, eg. `procgov --maxmem 40M --pid 1234`.
-To **start a new process** with the limits applied, just pass the process image path and its arguments as procgov arguments, eg. `procgov --maxmem 40M c:\temp\test.exe arg1 arg2"`.
+To **attach to a process** use the **-p|--pid** switch, eg. `procgov32 --maxmem 40M --pid 1234`.
+To **start a new process** with the limits applied, just pass the process image path as a procgov argument, eg. `procgov32 --maxmem 40M c:\temp\test.exe`.
+If you need to **pass any parameters to the target process**, it's best to use `--` to separate procgov parameters from the target process ones, for example, `procgov32 -m 100M -- test.exe -arg1 -arg2=val2 arg3`.

 Starting from version 2.8, it is possible to **update once set limits**.
 Simply run procgov providing new limits and the target process ID.
 Procgov will update only the specified limits.
 Let's have a look at an example to understand this behavior better: